brandonrobertz/artificial_seinfeld/README.md

                           MONGODB=seinfeld_job after make optimize
                           to enable distributed searches
     make clean .......... delete all models, scripts, corpus, etc

+By default these commands will use the Jerry corpus and will label the model 'jerry'.
+You can override corpus location by appending `CORPUS=/corpus/location.txt` to your `make` commands.

 # An Open Letter to Jerry Seinfeld